reframejs/reframe/docs/overview.template.md

 The CLI command `reframe` searches for the `pages` directory, builds the frontend (webpack), and spins up a server (Node.js/hapi).

-Once the frontend is built and the server up the source code of `http://localhost:3000/hello/Alice` is;
+The source code of `http://localhost:3000/hello/Alice` is then;

 ~~~html
 <!DOCTYPE html>